-All fees must be in for form of certified funds (certified bank check or money order).
-The application deposit is for the apartment, as a whole, and not for each tenant individually.
-The application deposit becomes the security deposit once the lease is signed.
-No application will be considered until all completed documents and funds are received.
+The Application Deposit is for the apartment, as a whole, and not for each tenant individually.
+The Application Deposit becomes the Security Deposit once the lease is signed.

 3. Rent Guarantors

-Each Tenant at King & Queen Apartments must have someone to financially guarantee that the rent is paid each month.
-This is called a “Rent Guarantor”.
-A Rent Guarantor is needed in the event that the Tenant is unable to meet their financial obligations under the Lease Agreement, whether for overdue rent, damage to the property, etc.
+Each Tenant at King & Queen Apartments must have someone to financially guarantee that the financial obligations under the Lease Agreement are met each month.
+That person is called a “Rent Guarantor“.
+A Rent Guarantor is needed if the Tenant is unable to meet their financial obligations under the Lease, whether for overdue rent, damage to the property, etc.

 The Rent Guarantor is legally bound to accept the financial liabilities on behalf of the Tenant.
-Similar to an insurance policy for the Landlord and/or Managing Agent to protect against the Tenant for defaulting on their rent, the Rent Guarantor essentially acts as the bank, thereby financially guaranteeing the rent and damages during the lease term, and nothing else.
+Like an insurance policy for the Landlord and/or Managing Agent to protect against the Tenant for defaulting on their rent, the Rent Guarantor essentially acts as the bank, thereby financially guaranteeing the rent and damages during the lease term, and nothing more.

 The Rent Guarantor:

-For example, only the Tenant receives notices, communication and correspondence pertaining to the Lease Agreement.
-Likewise the Tenant is to notify, communicate and correspond directly with the Landlord and/or Managing Agent regarding any questions or issues during the lease term.
+For example, only the Tenant receives notices, communication, and correspondence pertaining to the Lease Agreement.
+Likewise, the Tenant must notify, communicate, and correspond directly with the Landlord and/or Managing Agent regarding any questions or issues they may have during the Lease term.

-The Rent Guarantor for each Tenant applicant must complete the Guarantor Application and submit it, along with a $45 fee.
-The application verifies employment, income and credit worthiness.
+The Rent Guarantor for each Tenant applicant must complete the Guarantor Application and submit it, along with a $65 fee.
+The application verifies employment, income, and creditworthiness.

 All applications are subject to Management approval.